cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/openmpi.rst

 .. `Next Tutorial>> Deploying MongoDB Shard Cluster <mongodb_cluster.html>`_

-Tutorial: Deploying OpenMPI Cluster with ``cm launcher``
+Tutorial: Deploying Open MPI Cluster with ``cm launcher``
 ---------------------------------------------------------

 .. tip:: approximate time 10-15 minutes

-In this tutorial, we are going to deploy a OpenMPI cluster using Cloudmesh ``launcher`` command.
+In this tutorial, we are going to deploy a Open MPI cluster using Cloudmesh ``launcher`` command.

 Start Cluster